 - <display-mode> is one of the following:

-- ♦ /h Displays the on-screen help text.
+- /h-Displays the on-screen help text.

 - /?
 Displays the on-screen help text.

-- /w - Starts the Self-Service App in wizard mode.
+- /w Starts the Self-Service App in wizard mode.

-- • /a Starts the Self-Service App in automation mode.
-You must also include a logon mechanism /1p or /1w for automation mode.
+- /a Starts the Self-Service App in automation mode.
+You must also include a logon mechanism /lp or /lw for automation mode.

-- ♦ /err Displays the list of exit codes.
+- /err Displays the list of exit codes.